Poor customer experience is more expensive than we think.

 This viral story shows how significant great customer service is and how important it is to hire right people and train them well.
 Customers will remember every extra mile that was done for them and will be willing to share their experience.

-And then you can be sure that instead of bad word of mouth you’ll get only a positive one.Liv is Alive.
+And then you can be sure that instead of the bad word of mouth you’ll get only a positive one.Liv is Alive.
 Other photo courtesies of Pamala Wilson and Jeff Krause.

 Do you like our posts?
 You might also like our product.